great-expectations/great_expectations/docs/terms/metric_store.md

 ### Features and promises

-The Metric Store differs from an Evaluation Parameter Store in how it formats its data.
+The Metric Store differs from an <TechnicalTag relative="../" tag="evaluation_parameter_store" text="Evaluation Parameter Store" /> in how it formats its data.
 Information stored in a Metric Store is kept in a format that more easily converted into tables which can be used for reports or to analyze trends.
-It can also be referenced as values for Evaluation Parameters.
+It can also be referenced as values for <TechnicalTag relative="../" tag="evaluation_parameter" text="Evaluation Parameters" />.

 ### Relationship to other objects

-A Metric Store can be referenced by an Expectation Suite to populate values for Evaluation Parameters used by Expectations within that suite.
-Metric Stores are also used in Checkpoints to store Metrics that are included in the Validation Results which are passed to the Checkpoints' `action_list`.
+A Metric Store can be referenced by an <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suite" /> to populate values for Evaluation Parameters used by <TechnicalTag relative="../" tag="expectation" text="Expectations" /> within that suite.
+Metric Stores are also used in <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> to store <TechnicalTag relative="../" tag="metric" text="Metrics" /> that are included in the <TechnicalTag relative="../" tag="validation_result" text="Validation Results" /> which are passed to the Checkpoints' `action_list`.

 ## Use cases